 Gourdon

-We extended our daily excursion to Gourdon, about nine kilometres north of Chateauneuf de Grasse.
-It is a pretty small village, little more than one short main street and a couple of side-streets.
-Gourdon is more a tourist attraction than a real community.
+We decided to extend our daily exploration to Gourdon, located approximately nine kilometres north of Chateauneuf de Grasse.
+Gourdon is a quaint small village, characterized by a single short main street and a couple of side streets.
+It’s more of a tourist hotspot than a bustling community.

-The main attraction of Gourdon is the far-reaching view from the Eagle’s Nest, a viewpoint at the end of the village.
-The historical highlight of Gourdon is Chateau de Gourdon, including two museums and gardens designed by André Le Nôtre, the man behind the gardens of the Palace of Versailles.
+The primary attraction of Gourdon lies in the expansive view from the Eagle’s Nest.
+A noteworthy historical attraction is the Chateau de Gourdon, featuring two museums and gardens designed by André Le Nôtre, the visionary behind the gardens of the Palace of Versailles.

 Eze Village and La Turbie (Day 5)